ganz125/uart_transmitter/README.md

 # uart_transmitter
-UART transmitter for an FPGA in Verilog
+FPGA implementation of a UART transmitter in Verilog

 This is a short Verilog project intended for use in other larger projects for communications or debugging.
 It implements a UART transmitter at a selectable baud rate, with the common “8N1” (8 data bits, no parity, 1 stop bit) format.